 Electronic items include instruments like speedometers, sensors, fuel pump, ignition, alternator, fuse boxes, brakes, air conditioning and lighting.
 Dashboards contain wiring, computer parts, sensors, cruise control, audio-visual systems, air conditioning, and more.
 These are in addition to car battery and motor, which also create electrical current.
 Even tires spinning on the road create electricity.

 Auto manufacturers do not shield all wiring and electric components, prevent dirty electricity or ground cars to the earth.
 Instead, electric currents and EMF flow through wiring and cables in the car with the chassis becoming the ground.
 Cars can act like a Faraday cage, where EMF currents envelope the cabin by way of the car’s metal framing.

 According to The New York Times, “There is a legitimate scientific reason for raising the issue.
-The flow of electrical current to the motor that moves a hybrid vehicle at low speeds (and assists the gasoline engine on the highway) produces magnetic fields, which some studies have associated with serious health matters, including a possible risk of leukemia among children.”
+The flow of electrical current to the motor that moves an electric/hybrid vehicle at low speeds (and assists the gasoline engine on the highway) produces magnetic fields, which some studies have associated with serious health matters, including a possible risk of leukemia among children.”

 See Part two of this two-part article for a video on how to measure EMF to find out how much radiation is in each seat of your vehicle or hybrid when the car is off, at a standstill, during acceleration, and while cruising.